Anyte: Reception

 Anyte's pastoral poems and epitaphs for pets were important innovations, with both genres becoming standards in Hellenistic poetry.
 Her pastoral works may have influenced Theocritus, and both Ovid and Marcus Argentarius wrote adaptations of her poems; the epigrammatist Mnasalces produced an epigram collection in imitation of Anyte.
 An epigram by Posidippus on the death of a young woman references one of Anyte's poems as well as Sappho and Erinna.
 Mary Maxwell suggests that the style of the Augustan poet Sulpicia was influenced by Anyte and her contemporary, Nossis.
 Antipater of Thessalonica lists her in his canon of nine women poets.
 According to Tatian, statues of Anyte were sculpted by Cephisodotus and Euthycrates.

-At the beginning of the twentieth century, Anyte's poetry was highly thought of by the Imagist poets, with Richard Aldington describing her in his translation of Greek and Latin poetry as the "woman-Homer".
+At the beginning of the twentieth century, Anyte's poetry was highly thought of by the Imagist poets.
+Richard Aldington described her in his translation of Greek and Latin poetry as the "woman-Homer", and her work was praised by H.D., who adapted one of Anyte's epigrams in her poem "Hermes of the Ways".
 Modern scholars have been more critical of Anyte's work, considering her subjects frivolous.
 However, Josephine Balmer describes her poetry as "stunning", and argues that it demonstrates both education and technical skill.
-H.D. adapted one of Anyte's epigrams in her poem "Hermes of the Ways"; she is one of the women included on Judy Chicago's Heritage Floor, is represented in Anselm Kiefer's series Women in Antiquity, and has a crater on Mercury named after her.
+She is one of the women included on Judy Chicago's Heritage Floor, is represented in Anselm Kiefer's series Women in Antiquity, and has a crater on Mercury named after her.